7 Circumstances Where Adoption is Always an Option

 6. Can I Give Up My Baby if I’m in the Military?

 Yes.
 Whether you’re worried about the possibility of deployment, or you’re concerned about how raising a baby at this point could affect your career, you’re not alone.

-A number of active duty women in the military find themselves unexpectedly pregnant and not ready or able to parent the baby.
-If you’re considering adoption, remember that you’ll face no backlash for this decision.
+Many active-duty women in the military who find themselves unexpectedly pregnant and not ready or able to parent the baby consider adoption.

 That depends.
 If CPS has an open case on the baby you want to place for adoption, then no. If, however, your older children have been (or are currently in) CPS care and you become pregnant, placing this baby for adoption may be the best option for you.